Cyclic homology of categories of matrix factorizations: Introduction

 In this paper we compute periodic cyclic homology for matrix factorization categories.
-More precisely, we consider periodic cyclic homology of a $\Z/2$-graded DG category as a $\Z/2$-graded vector bundle with connection on the formal punctured disk.
-We show that given a quasi-projective smooth complex algebraic variety with a regular function, the periodic cyclic homology of the DG category of matrix factorizations is identified under Riemann-Hilbert correspondence with cohomology of the sheaf of vanishing cycles with the monodromy twisted by a sign.
+More precisely, following \cite{KKP}, we consider periodic cyclic homology of a $\Z/2$-graded DG category as a $\Z/2$-graded vector bundle with connection on the formal punctured disk.
+We show that given a quasi-projective smooth complex algebraic variety with a regular function, the periodic cyclic homology is identified under Riemann-Hilbert correspondence with cohomology of the sheaf of vanishing cycles with the monodromy twisted by a sign.
 This can be considered as a generalization of a computation of the periodic cyclic homology of perfect complexes.

-For a scheme $X$ of finite type over a field $k,$ together with a regular function $W\in\cO(X),$ we denote by $MF_{coh}(X,W)$ the $\Z/2$-graded DG category of matrix factorizations, defined in \cite{Pos} in the more general context of quasi-coherent sheafs of curved DG algebras.
+For a scheme $X$ of finite type over a field $k,$ together with a regular function $W\in\cO(X),$ we denote by $MF_{coh}(X,W)$ the $\Z/2$-graded DG category of matrix factorizations, defined in \cite{Pos} in a more general context of quasi-coherent sheaves of curved DG algebras.